json-q/lite-position/README.md

 This is an experimental package that contains some core functionalities of `popper.js` but with a smaller size.
 Gzip is less than 3kb

 > This is for my own learning and use.
 I don't guarantee continuous maintenance, so I don't recommend using it in your production environment.
-Thanks.:)
+Thanks. :)

 ## Usage